Writer/Surfer

 Sizing Recommendation: Birkenstock recommends adding 33 to your US men’s size to get to your European size, for half sizes, we recommend sizing down

 The legendary comfort of Birkenstock’s cork footbeds is well-known at this point.
 But one of the main shortcomings of cork, like some of the leather sandals on our list, is moisture.
 Something that’s difficult to avoid if you spend any amount of time near the ocean.
-So, when Birkenstock unveiled its new adventure-ready Atacamas that boast the same footbed mold as its cork offerings in trail styled and water-friendly materials, our interest was piqued.
-Under foot, the Atacamas may have been the most unique pair of sandals in all of the styles we tested.
-This was because there’s a lot going on under the hood, (er, foot?) with the sandal’s anatomic footbed.
-From an exaggerated super deep heel cup and a big toe bar to longitudinal and transverse arch support, these sorts of bends and curves are designed to hold your foot in its most natural position.
+So, when Birkenstock unveiled its new adventure-ready Atacamas that boast the same footbed mold as its cork offerings in trail-styled and water-friendly materials, our interest was piqued.
+Underfoot, the Atacamas may be the most unique pair of sandals in all of the styles we tested.
+This is because there’s a lot going on under the hood, (er, foot?) with the sandal’s anatomic footbed.
+From an exaggerated super-deep heel cup and a big toe bar to longitudinal and transverse arch support, these sorts of bends and curves are designed to hold your foot in its most natural position.

-The problem is that if your feet, like ours, have grown accustomed to less-supportive footwear this sort of “training” your feet doesn’t result in the most comfort straight out of the box.
+The problem is that if your feet, like ours, have grown accustomed to less-supportive footwear this sort of “training” for your feet doesn’t result in the most comfort straight out of the box.
 Once our feet got used to them, though, they were very happy.
 But it did take some time.
 In addition, unlike Birk’s cork offerings, the PU footbed of the Atacamas doesn’t mold to your feet over time.
 Again, it’s more a matter of training your feet and getting used to the sandal.
-We loved the adjustability and rugged look of the Atacamas velcro straps and lug sole that made them ideal for variable terrain.
-And without a heel strap, they were easy to slide in an out of.
+We love the adjustability and rugged look of the Atacama’s velcro straps and lug sole which makes them ideal for variable terrain.
+And without a heel strap, they are easy to slide in and out of.

-For everything from a light hike to longer walks and even a full day out and about in town, the Atacamas absolutely excelled.
+For everything from a light hike to longer walks and even a full day out and about in town, the Atacamas absolutely excell.
 But the Atacamas are definitely two-wheel drive sandals.
-For those looking for Birk comfort in a four-wheel-drive option that’s ideal for more strenuous hiking on all sorts of terrain, we’d recommend the Tatacoa that is similar to the Atacama but features a heel strap.
+For those looking for Birk comfort in a four-wheel-drive option that’s ideal for more strenuous hiking on all sorts of terrain, we’d recommend the Chaco Z/1 Classic or Birkenstock Tatacoa which is similar to the Atacama but features a heel strap.

 Check Price on REI Check Price on Amazon